Committee on Academic Priorities Guidelines for Position Requests

 - A long-range (5-year) staffing plan that addresses how the Department’s curriculum and its contributions to other programs will be covered.

 - Student enrollment figures for the past five academic years.
 (Note: student enrollment should be broken down by introductory and advanced courses; include numbers of majors and, for departments with graduate programs, numbers of graduate students.
 This should also include some analysis of trends in the data.
 The Registrar should be able to provide raw data, which can be included in your request).

-- How the position could improve Bi-College curricular cooperation.
-Please include letters from appropriate counterpart departments or programs at Haverford commenting on the proposal.
+- A reflection on how the position could improve Bi-College curricular cooperation.
+Please include, if appropriate, letters from counterpart departments or programs at Haverford commenting on the proposal.

 In addition, please include:

 - A description of the applicant pool for the proposed position.
 It is particularly important to include specific information on the potential candidate pool from underrepresented groups within the professional discipline(s) being recruited and the specific area(s) being proposed.
 All requests must identify how the position has been defined so as to attract candidates from underrepresented groups.
 Please include relevant demographic data from all relevant professional educational associations, e.g., Mellon Mays Fellowship Program, Consortium for Faculty Diversity in Liberal Arts Colleges, etc.